Not just for mobile homes, tornado storm shelters are a wise investment if you are located in a tornado prone area.

 Other Tornado Storm Shelter Considerations

-When considering any type of tornado shelter, it is wise to consider a few factors:
+When considering any type of tornado shelters for homes, it is wise to consider a few factors:

 Soil conditions matter.
 An in-ground shelter may cost more if your soil is rocky as additional prep work will be required.